 - Business Administration, A.A.

 - Criminal Justice, A.A.

 - Information Technology, A.A.

+- Liberal Arts, A.A.

 - Accounting Major, B.A.

 - Business Administration, B.A. with specializations in:

 - Management

 - Marketing

 - Criminal Justice, B.A.

-- Psychology, B.A
+- Psychology, B.A with specializations in:

+- o General

-- Sociology, B.A.
+- o Clinical/Counseling

 - Social Work, B.S.W.